Perpetual Improvement in Aviation SMS

 - How to Shape Your Corporate Vision with Aviation Safety Goals and Objectives

 How Safety Managers Practice Perpetual Improvement

 Incrementally achieving perpetual improvement by creating benchmarks, achievements, and areas of starting afresh is essential for safety managers to fight burnout.
 In addition to several other things, burnout is a primary reason why aviation safety managers quit.

 I have seen several things that good aviation managers do to stay motivated:

 - Take things one day at a time

 - Create complex (even if informally) goals and objectives for the aviation SMS

-- Set time frame intervals for themselves, such as monthly or quarterly, to compare how they did – i.e. break their program into time based “projects”
+- Set time frame intervals for themselves, such as monthly or quarterly, to compare how they did – i.e. break their program into time-based “projects”

-Finding concrete, measurable, timely goals are an extremely realistic way to fight the sense of needing to perpetually improve.
+Finding concrete, measurable, timely goals is an extremely realistic way to fight the sense of needing to perpetually improve.
 Moreover, such goals allow a safety manager to look back through time and see measurable progress in any number of areas.

 Last updated July 2023.